ewoodhead/QuantumNPA.jl/README.md

   5 => Set(Monomial[E1])
   1 => Set(Monomial[A2, A1])
 ```
-This should be useful if we want to determine all the monomials in a problem
+This is useful for constructing operators at intermediate levels of the
-at NPA levels like "1 + A B + A E + B E"...
+NPA hierarchy like "1 + A B + A E + B E".

 ## NPA example